Firearms Prohibition Orders public consultation has now closed

 The New Zealand Government wants to prevent high-risk people from having access to firearms.
 The purpose of restricting access is to protect the public from the harm that can be caused by the misuse of firearms.

-To help achieve this, the Government is looking into the possibility of establishing a Firearms Prohibition Order regime.
+To help achieve this, the Government looked into the possibility of establishing a Firearms Prohibition Order regime.
+This included seeking the public's views on whether or not a regime should be established in New Zealand, and if so, what it could look like.

 Firearms Prohibition Orders would prohibit high-risk people from using, accessing, or being around firearms.
 Breaching the conditions of a Firearms Prohibition Order would be a criminal offence.